 I’m also considering hanging a collection of various silver trays on a wall in our kitchen down the road.
 Not too sure yet.

 When I bring silver trays home from the thrift shop, I clean them up with some baking soda and water.
 It doesn’t remove all of the patina, but does get rid of any debris.
 I like the look of tarnish most of the time.
 If I’m using them to serve food, I polish them up.
 Simply boil water in a big pot with crumpled up balls of tin foil.
 Dip the trays in for a while, remove with tongs and polish with a soft cloth.
 It works so well!

 The only new piece I added for the time being (aside from the succulent) is the light blue crackle vase.
 I picked that up at Indigo (on sale, of course) some time ago.
 They tend to have a lovely selection of seasonal decor.
 Yesterday, I spotted some fun pillows.

 Of course, the chinoiserie candy dish is a favourite find given my love of blue and white dishes.
 And I simply couldn’t walk away from that deep blue flower pot.
 It’s handmade quality is gorgeous.

-Total cost of everything was under $20.
+The total cost of everything was under $20.
 That’s definitely a reason to hit up a thrift shop, no?
 Plus, it’s one of the best sources for building collections like my milk glass.

 Have you started decorating for Spring yet?
 What are you most looking forward to?